 There are certain limitations to the WIOA waiver authority as noted below.

-WIOA section 189(i)(3)(A)(i) establishes the limitations of the Secretary's general waiver authority for WIOA Title I, subtitles A, B, and E. The Secretary is statutorily prohibited from waiving any provisions related to the following:
+WIOA section 189(i)(3)(A)(i) establishes the limitations of the Secretary's general waiver authority for WIOA Title I, subtitles A, B, and E and the Wagner-Peyser Act sections 8-10.
+The Secretary is statutorily prohibited from waiving any provisions related to the following:

 List of items prohibited from Secretary's waiver authority

 - Non-displacement protections